iwasframed/I-Was-Framed-FacebookBot/README.md

 Step 5:  Enter the width of the artwork (window).

-Step 6:  Verify the window width you just inputtedd with a 'Yes' or 'No.'
+Step 6:  Verify the window width you just inputted with a 'Yes' or 'No.'

+Step 7:  Enter the length of the artwork (window).

+Step 8:  Verify the window width you just inputted with a 'Yes' or 'No.'

+Step 9:  Enter the top width of the matting border.

+Step 10:  Veriy the top width of the matting border you just inputted with a 'Yes' or 'No.'

+Step 11:  Enter the bottom width of the matting border.

+Step 12:  Veriy the bottom width of the matting border you just inputted with a 'Yes' or 'No.'

+Step 13:  Enter the left length of the matting border.